eggworg/discordbot/README.md

 # Discord Bot 1.0

 This Discord Bot is written in [java](https://www.jetbrains.com/idea/).
-It includes various type of commands such as general, administrative, music, and video games.
+It includes various types of commands such as general, administrative, music, and video games.

 ### Installation